10 Common Car Insurance Myths Debunked: What You Need to Know

 • Classic or antique cars may need specialized coverage

 Our guide on car insurance for older vehicles explains exactly when it makes financial sense to drop comprehensive and collision — and when it doesn't.
-If you've recently paid off your loan, also check out our breakdown of insurance for financed vs. paid-off cars to understand what coverage options open up for you.
+If you want to better understand how insurers evaluate your vehicle's coverage worth, read our breakdown of how car insurance premiums are calculated.
+You can also learn more about how the aging vehicle fleet is reshaping coverage decisions in 2026.

 Smart Savings Made Simple!